-This book is one of the Ted Scott Flying Stories by Franklin W. Dixon.
+This book is one of the Ted Scott Flying Stories by Franklin W. Dixon, The Search for the Lost Flyers.
 The name Franklin Dixon might sound familiar as he is the author of the Hardy Boys mystery stories.
 Duke University Libraries holds other items from both series in our general circulating collection as well as special collection department.

 The spine was coming off this book, the front board and first few pages were separating from the text block, and the item would have deteriorated further if it had continued to circulate.
 When possible, we try to save as much of the original material, especially if there is an interesting or unique cover such as with this book.
 The loose boards were removed, the spine was cleaned and lined using a Japanese tissue and paste, and new endsheets were hinged on to the text block, followed by a cambric lining.
 Next, conservation buckram in a similar color was selected to create a spine piece that would help in reconstructing the original case.
 The endsheets were adhered to the original boards, pressed, and the original spine was adhered to the reconstructed case.

 Colección Crítica de las artes, this book contains both writings and drawings of Federico García Lorca.
 Throughout the book are segments of García Lorca's poetry and other writings along with color and black and white images.
 Furthermore, this has one of more eye-catching types of covers we see in the Conservation lab.